MONTHLY COMPETITIONS (including EXHIBITIONS)

 Members may enter their images in one of two Leagues – League 1 and League 2.
 This applies separately to print and projected image competitions, and to the Members’ Exhibition.
 The following are guidelines for selecting the appropriate League in which to enter images.

-Members who hold any level of distinction from any recognised awarding body,such as the RPS, PAGB, FIAP or BPE must enter this section.
+League 1 – Members who hold any level of distinction from any recognised awarding body, such as the RPS, PAGB, FIAP or BPE must enter this section.

-Members unsure of which League to enter should consult a member of the Advisory Panel (see “Other useful contacts” near the start of the syllabus) as to the League most appropriate to their abilities.
-The Advisory Panel may suggest that a member should enter images into League 1, based on an appraisal of the member’s work, in spite of the member holding no photographic distinction.
-In addition any member may submit work to the Panel at any time for assessment with a view to promotion to a higher section.
-The Panel will also consider entries in the Members’ Exhibition and promote any member whose work warrants it.
+Members unsure of which League to enter should consult with the Phoenix Group Secretary (see syllabus) as to the League most appropriate to their abilities.
+The Phoenix Group Secretary will arrange for an appraisal of the member’s work and may suggest that a member should enter images into League 1, in spite of the member holding no photographic distinction.
+In addition any member may submit work at any time for assessment with a view to promotion to a higher section.
+The Phoenix Group Secretary will also consider entries in the Members’ Exhibition and promote any member whose work warrants it.

 Methods of Promotion:

 Normally, promotion from League 2 to League 1 is decided on the basis of performance in the Monthly Competitions.
-Members whose five highest marks total or exceed 90 will be promoted to League 1.
+Members whose five highest marks total or exceed 87 will be promoted to League 1.
 These totals are determined separately for Prints and Projected Images.
+Success in the annual Members’ Exhibition may also lead to promotion.
+Members may elect to compete in League 1 but then cannot return to League 2.

-Mounting and labelling: All prints must be mounted on board, either flush-mounted or window-mounted.
-No adhesive or Velcro-type patches should be attached as these may damage other Members’ prints.
-Print entries must have the following information marked on the rear the same way up as the print is to be viewed – a title, the member’s Number (not name) and League.
+All print entries must have the following information marked on the rear the same way up as the print is to be viewed – a Title, the entrants Membership Number (not name) and League.
+If submitting a Nature Image that fully complies with the Nature Definitions of FIAP or PSA please add (N) after the Title.

-To allow the membership to view prints submitted for the monthly competitions close-up, as many as possible will be displayed at the end of the competition evenings on the display boards at the front of the meeting room.
-In addition, a selection of up to eight high-scoring prints may be retained after judging for display in the lobby of EPS premises.
+To allow members to view prints submitted for the monthly competitions close-up, as many as possible will be displayed at the end of the competition evenings on the display boards at the front of the meeting room.
+In addition, a selection of high-scoring prints may be retained after judging for display in EPS premises.
 They will be displayed there until the following print competition.
 Selection will normally be based on images scoring 18 or more.
 Members who do not wish their prints to be so displayed should inform the Print Competition Secretary.

 Images should be submitted by Dropbox and the link will be e-mailed to members before each competition.
 The maximum number of entries per member in each PDI competition is two.

-As a follow up to each PDI judging evening there will be an interactive workshop to review and discuss the judge’s comments.
+As a follow up to each PDI judging evening there may be an interactive workshop to review and discuss learning points from the judge’s comments.
 During these workshops competitors who are happy to do so can have their images put up on screen in Lightroom / Photoshop to implement & discuss the judges suggestions for improvement.
-These are constructive & informative evenings and are advertised in the syllabus.
+These are informal constructive & informative evenings and are advertised in the syllabu